Further down the page, you'll find some explanations regarding the key similarities and differences between the Ryobi RY803001 and the Generac 8874.

 Design Comparison

-- Weight: With an approximate weight of 57 lbs, the 8874 is slightly less heavy than the RY803001 (which weighs around 62 lbs).
+- Weight: With an approximate weight of 57 lbs, the 8874 is slightly less heavy.
+It should therefore be easier to transport and handle compared to the RY803001, which weighs around 62 lbs.

 Feature Comparison

-- Trigger Gun & Wand: Each of these 2 units comes with a fairly standard ergonomic trigger gun and a classic wand.
+- Trigger Gun & Wand: Included with both units is a fairly standard ergonomic trigger gun and a classic wand.

 - Nozzles: The Generac 8874 is supplied with 0°, 25°, 40°, and soap nozzles, whereas the Ryobi RY803001 comes with a versatile 5-in-1 nozzle.